coskundeniz/youtube-views-tracker/README.md

 ### How to run Docker image

-* Run the following command first.
+* Run the following command first for once.

     * `docker run --rm -it -v view_results_volume:/src yt_views_tracker`